michaelnowotny/cocos/README.md

 `map_combine` is a variation of `map_reduce`, in which a `combination` function aggregates the list of results in a single step.

-Please refer to the documentation of `cocos.multi_processing.device_pool.ComputeDevicePool.map_reduce` for further details.
+Please refer to the documentation of `cocos.multi_processing.device_pool.ComputeDevicePool.map_reduce` as well as `cocos.multi_processing.device_pool.ComputeDevicePool.map_combine` for further details.
 See 'examples/heston_pricing_multi_gpu_example.py' for a fully worked example.

 ## Packaged examples:
 1. [Estimating Pi via Monte Carlo](#estimating-pi-via-monte-carlo)